 As both District and police department managers, we fully understand the need to implement changes for the betterment of the BART Police Department in order to maximize the department's ability to suitably serve and protect the communities that we are beholden to.
 To that end, the BPMA offers our pledge that we will engage with the District and diligently work within all legal and equitable means in order to create a modeling agency.

-CONCUR FOR DISTRICT:

-CONCUR FOR BPMA:
+CONCUR FOR DISTRICT: CONCUR FOR BPMA:

+Maria Robinson Gregory Savage

+Iviaria ixubirisuri Gregory Savage

-Maria Robinson Acting Department Manager Labor Relations Gregory Savage President BART Police Managers Association
+Acting Department Manager President

+Labor Relations BART Police Managers Association